 It may be that the phobia is genetic, as my sister shares the same fear, and she wasn’t born yet when Poltergeist came out.
 I still laugh when I remember talking her into visiting the haunted house at Universal Studios with me, and she agreed on the sole condition that there wouldn’t be any scary dolls inside.
 Sure.
 I mean, what are the chances of that?
 Of course, moments later we walked into a dark room that, once the lights flickered on, turned to to be covered wall to wall in hundreds of Chucky dolls.
 She will probably forgive me one day when we’re old.

 The quickest way to freak me out as a kid was to introduce a ventriloquist’s dummy into any situation, as these are obviously the scariest of all dolls.
-My deep love of televised Twilight Zone marathons during my childhood was always a roulette-wheel proposition, weighing the joy against the likelihood that the cursed ventriloquist dummy episodes The Dummy or Caesar and Me would come up randomly during the marathon.
+My deep love of televised Twilight Zone marathons during my childhood was always a roulette-wheel proposition, weighing the joy against the likelihood that the cursed ventriloquist dummy episodes The Dummy or Caesar and Me would come up randomly during the marathon and ruin my month.

-This issue is well-known enough in my family that when we were watching The Conjuring, everyone laughed out loud during the scene when the Anabelle doll suddenly disappears from a display case in the background, everyone knowing this was going to fuck my shit up.
+This issue is well-known enough in my family that when we were watching The Conjuring, everyone laughed out loud during the scene when the Anabelle doll suddenly disappears from a display case in the background, all knowing that this was going to fuck my shit up.

 Standing on the Isla de las Muñecas, I chuckled to myself.
 Travel for me is largely about confronting your fears and growing into a new person.
 I just never expected this particular fear to come up.